dchen077/LIS598ThesaurusViewer/README.md

 *3-9-2025*<br>
 1. Currently every cells needed to be filled out to correctly display a hierarchical list.
 Empty cells are displayed as N/A and seemed to cause issue.
 2. Then, I asked ChatGPT to recognize every term before the end node as the broader term of that end node.
 3. Broader terms are easily displayed because data is populated in the same row.
 However, narrower terms provded to be an issue.
+4. Narrower terms are displayed correctly.
+5. Stretch goal: Python code that automatically populates the emtpy cells so users don't have to do it themselves.